compiler-explorer/compiler-explorer/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Link**
+If applicable, please provide a link to Compiler Explorer to help explain your problem.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.